Negative Emissions Technologies: A Solution or a Distraction?

 In 2020, renewables became the cheapest source of energy on a global scale, meaning that in a free-market economy, fossil fuel-sourced electricity should phase out on its own.
 But global averages are not local averages, and there are places and economic sectors that aren’t going to be able to use renewables to quickly and cheaply decarbonize.
 Countries and regions wealthy in fossil fuels (China, Canada) and poor in wind (U.S. Southeast) or sun (Canada, Russia) are not going to be driven by market impulses to switch to renewable energy soon enough.
 And societal behaviors complicate market dynamics.
 Americans love their cars (Episode 47).
 Coal is part of China’s national identity and a source of economic security in uncertain times (Episode 19).
 Even regions where renewables are the best option will still need time to decommission existing power plants and invest in building an electrical grid and storage system that can support the supply and demand.
 That might be attainable in the next decade in wealthy nations, but how quickly can we build reliable national electrical grid systems in developing nations that have never had them before?

 Carbon capture and storage has its place, too, especially if we are not keen to give up eating meat, or stop using plastics, fertilizers, cement and steel any time soon.
-Collectively, these sectors are producing over 15 Gt CO2 each year, and none of them have a low-cost path to decarbonization (keep an eye out for our upcoming conversation with Rebecca Dell on this).
+Collectively, these sectors are producing over 15 Gt CO2 each year, and none of them have a low-cost path to decarbonization (Episode 60).
 In these sectors, “common-sense” solutions to decarbonization involve more than just the bottom line.
 People, and their livelihoods are involved, too.
 It is entirely possible to reduce the carbon intensity of steel production by transitioning to renewable energy-sourced electricity, but to make that cost-effective could require moving the steel mill to where that renewable energy is the cheapest.
 Even if there is enough of a financial benefit to strand the existing coal-fueled steelmaking infrastructure in Pennsylvania and build again next to the windmills in Iowa, what are the impacts of stranding the workforce?
 Or the community that is built around it?
 Steel town populations are in the tens of thousands, and these communities are rightly threatened by the prospect of redistributing their core industry.
 In cases such as these, the cheapest option is not always the best option.

 Arguments have been made that CCS projects “delay the needed transition away from fossil fuels” by allowing polluting facilities to continue to use fossil fuels instead of transitioning to alternative forms of energy.
 As a result, polluting facilities cause continued air quality damage (even with CCS) to local communities.
 However, without CCS, and without an incentive for these companies to stop using fossil fuels, they would continue to pollute.